M4rotte/docker-centreon/README.md

  - /centreon

-As it’s used for installation, it also contains the default configurations, but we will never use those files.
+As it’s used as installation prefix, it also contains the default configurations for each Centreon composants, but we will never use those files.

 Configuration, logs and variable data (metrics, status) are stored in the system default directories: